adeo/mozaic-design-system/src/pages/GetStarted/Developers/npmScriptTutorial/index.md

 ## III) Static assets :

-**Garden provide you with static assets like fonts, icons or logos.**
+**Mozaic provide you with static assets like fonts, icons or logos.**

 Depending on your env, statics assets likes icons or fonts may be served from a diferent URL.